vaquerizaslab/chess/README.md

 ## Usage

-CHESS has two bas

-There two basic modes if running CHESS:
+CHESS has two basic commands: `sim`, which wraps the matrix comparison features and `oe`, which you can use to transform normalized Hi-C matrices into observed / expected matrices.

+### sim

+The main purpose of CHESS is the assessment of similarity between two Hi-C matrices, one of which is called the 'reference' and the other the 'query'.
+For this purpose, it has two basic modes:
-  - for inter-species comparisons (default)
+  - inter-species comparisons (default)
-  - for intra-species comparisons using the `--genome-scan` flag.
+  - intra-species comparisons using the `--genome-scan` flag.

+The default mode will use the the queries whole genome Hi-C to check how the similarity between the reference and query compares to the similarity between the reference and any other region of the same size as the query.
+Using that information, the comparison between the reference and the query will be assigned a z-score and a p-value which can be used to rank multiple reference - query pairs according to their similarity.

+The intra-species mode will only allow comparisons between matrices of equal size and is intended for finding changes in Hi-C data between biological conditions.
+The ouput will only contain a similarity score.
+The regions with the lowest scores are the least similar between both conditions, as assessed by CHESS.

 CHESS takes the same mandatory, positional arguments for both modes:

-* A Hi-C matrix file in sparse matrix format for the reference sample.
+* A normalized Hi-C matrix file in sparse matrix format for the reference sample.
 This should be tab delimited, where each line has three columns:
       \<row index\> \<column index\> \<value\>)

 > NOTE: Using CHESS with large matrices at high resolution can require a lot of memory,
          especially when using many threads.
-Typically, every thread will load one full chromosome Hi-C map into memory (the number of threads can be controlled with the -p flag).
+Typically, every thread will load one full chromosome Hi-C map into memory (the number of threads can be controlled with the `-p` flag).

+> NOTE: By default, the input matrices will be converted to observed / expected matrices.
+In case you already have observed / expected matrices, you can use the `--converted-input` flag to skip the observed / expected conversion.

 * A BED file with region information for the reference Hi-C matrix.
   This should be a tab-delimited file where each row contains chromosome name, start, and end coordinates (exclusive) of the region.
 This file must